DevNull-IR/laravel-downloader/README.md

 # Passwords in zip file

-To activate this feature, it is necessary to set the PassFile value to true in the LaravelDownloader.php file in the config directory.
+To activate this feature, it is necessary to set the "PassFile" value to true in the LaravelDownloader.php file in the config directory.

 You can also change the filePassword value to change the default password